-Let us build a robot that can be controlled using your mobile phone wirelessly over WiFi.
+Let us build a robot that can be controlled using your mobile phone wirelessly over WiFi, Yes; a WiFi Robot using Raspberry Pi.
 Here, I will be using an App RootSaid – WiFi Command Center to send UDP commands to the listener (robot).
 The listener accepts the UDP packets and then use it to execute a set of instructions to drive the motor.
 Now lets get started.

 Click on them to purchase from amazon

 - Raspberry Pi